-Early Arabic Printed Books from the British Library is the first full-text searchable digital library of early printed books in Arabic script.
-Covering religious literature, law, science, mathematics, astrology, alchemy, medicine, geography, travel, history, chronicles, and literature, and including European translations of Arabic works and Arabic translations of European books, it exemplifies the long exchange of ideas and learning between Europe and the Arabic-speaking world.
+Digital library of early printed books in Arabic script, covering religious literature, law, science, mathematics, astrology, alchemy, medicine, geography, travel, history, chronicles, and literature.
+Includes European translations of Arabic works and Arabic translations of European books.

 This remarkable collection demonstrates the impact of the holy book of Islam in Europe.
 Long before printing with movable type became common practice in the Islamic world, Korans had been printed in Arabic type in several European cities.
 The collection includes Korans and Koran translations, printed between 1537 and 1857, and is of interest to book historians, theologians, philologists, and scholars of Islamic Studies alike.